-When in doubt about when and how to water your lawn, contact Cascadia Conservation District at 509-436-1601.
+When in doubt about when and how to water your lawn, contact Cascadia Conservation District at 509-436-1601 or info@cascadiacd.org.
 We'll be happy to provide guidance and resources tailored to your specific situation.

 Feeling kind of over your lawn?